When people hear “biggest financial mistakes” they tend to immediately think about investments, debts, and other common financial topics.

 "If you want to live the best life, you must commit yourself to constant improvement and developing healthy habits." - David Jaffee, BestStockStrategy.com

-The fact is that in order for you to live a good life, and in order for you to avoid making financial mistakes, you're going to have to commit yourself to learning valuable skills.
+The fact is that if you want to live a good life, and avoid making financial mistakes, you're going to have to commit yourself to learning valuable skills.

-Gravitate towards people who treat money extremely well.
-People who have groomed themselves, who have committed themselves to constant improvement; who keep their commitments and who understand that trying to turn $2,000 dollars into $2 million is simply not realistic.
+Gravitate towards people who work hard and have good spending habits.
+People who are committed to constant improvement; who keep their commitments and who understand that trying to turn $2,000 dollars into $2 million is simply not realistic.

 In order for you to gain (and maintain) wealth you have to make sure that you make good decisions and that you have good habits so that you avoid common financial mistakes.

-Common money mistakes include: being self-destructive, not eating healthy, buying dumb things to impress people that you don't even like, etc.
+Some of the biggest money, wealth and quality of life mistakes include: being self-destructive, not eating healthy, buying dumb things to impress people that you don't even like, not taking care of your health etc.

 Biggest Financial Mistakes Summary